 The county has a rich heritage of outdoor recreation and trail use.
 The county’s immense scenic beauty and mix of geography, public lands, and tourism combine to create world-class recreational amenities and opportunities.
 By and large, recreation remains the most important aspect to a vital Summit County economy.

-Summit County Open Space and Trails works with multiple partners including the partners U.S. Forest Service and our local towns.
-Our properties are often gateways to the vast recreational resources that the USFS provides.
+Open Space and Trails works with multiple partners including the U.S. Forest Service and our local towns.
+Our properties are often gateways to the vast recreational resources that the U.S. Forest Service provides.
 We have numerous trail portals and parking areas throughout the county, providing a variety of recreational opportunities.

-We have protected more than 15,000 acres of land as open space.
+We have protected over 16,100 acres of land as open space.

 Each tax dollar spent to date to purchase open space has protected over $3 worth of property in Summit County, because our funds leverage contributions from property owners, the Colorado Lottery and other organizations.

-Summit County has constructed and maintained over 38 miles of off-street bicycle network.
+Open Space and Trails have constructed and maintained over 38 miles of recpath, an off-street bicycle network.
 This is part of the 55 mile system throughout Summit County.

 Summit County contains close to 300 miles of natural surface/double track trails.
 Approximately 40 miles are within our jurisdiction.
-The remaining are maintained through the Unites States Forest Service or Town jurisdictions.
+The remaining are maintained through the U.S. Forest Service or Town jurisdictions.

 We have conducted forest management and reforestation efforts every year since 2001.